 Arts and cultural activities are an essential part of a complete, healthy community.
 Arts and cultural activities contribute to the creation and sense of place, augment local economies, enhance the urban environment and engage citizens in productive dialogue about important issues.
 Thriving arts and cultural experiences contribute to emotional and social development and provide educational opportunities for residents.
 The City of Delray Beach has fostered arts and culture as an integral part of the community with funding organizations such as Old School Square, The Spady Museum and The Arts Garage.
 Increasing active lifestyles is Delray Beach's greatest opportunity to improve the health of its residents.

-Annual Savor the Avenue Source: Downtown Development Authority will improve overall health and reduced health disparities.
+Annual Savor the Avenue Source: Downtown Development Authority disparities.

 Social Equity